Affirm Loan Review

 Affirm Pay in 4

 This involves breaking up your purchase amount into four equal payments, which Affirm will charge every two weeks.
 You’ll have to make the first payment upfront during your purchase.
-The Pay-in-4 plan does not come with interest or fees, and it won’t impact your credit score.
+The Pay-in-4 plan does not come with interest or fees, and applying for it won’t hurt your credit score (but late payments will).
 This payment plan is best for smaller purchases.

 Affirm loan